AmpereComputing/HPL-on-Ampere-Altra/README.md

 popd
 ```

-* Copy the Makefile attached with this document to /opt/hpl-2.3 folder.
+* Copy the Makefile from this repository into the `/opt/hpl-2.3` folder.

 ```
-cp Make.Altramax_oracleblis /opt/hpl-2.3
+wget -P /opt/hpl-2.3 https://raw.githubusercontent.com/AmpereComputing/HPL-on-Ampere-Altra/main/Make.Altramax_oracleblis
 ```

 * Compile the HPL binary